redwin21/wa-hiking-guide/README.md

 ---

-Seattlites pride themselves on their outdoor excursions.
+Seattleites pride themselves on their outdoor excursions.
 You'd be hard-pressed to find someone who didn't enjoy hiking.
 Washington Trails Association provides a [website](wta.org) for people to find information on hikes and discover new ones.

 With the hiking community so large in the Pacific Northwest, there's a strong market for outdoor sports gear.
 Imagine being a gear retailer, trying to find out how to target new customers, update products and create new ones.